sir-ragna/cis-security/README.md

 These benchmarks are published in PDFs for non-commercial use.
 This role is an implementation of those controls for various Operating Systems per the list below.
 The controls themselves are not published here and you should visit CIS for a copy of the PDF.
-These automations are provided as a resposne and a tool to help systems administrators secure machines based off those recommendations.
+These automations are provided as a response and a tool to help systems administrators secure machines based off those recommendations.
 This collection is not endorsed by the Center for Internet Security in any way.